UltravioletVoodoo/good-dogs-ui/README.md

 1. Fork [this](https://github.com/SemaphoreSolutions/good-dogs-ui) in GitHub
 1. Make your changes
-1. Send a pull request
+1. Zip up the results
 1. Profit!

 ---